scholtzm/vapor/plugins/README.md

 #### `Vapor.extension.getPluginFolderPath(pluginName)` -> string

-This function will create subfolder (if it doesn't exist) for the give `pluginName` and then return the full path to specific plugin folder.
+This function creates subfolder (if it doesn't exist) for the given `pluginName` and then returns the full path to specific plugin folder.